Print this page (attorney exhibit format)

 - Item identification: Record what the item is (device, media, or account export), including serial numbers or identifying labels where available.

-- Authorization context: Document the source of authority, scope limitations, and any stated constraints on handling.
+- Authorization context: Record the source of authority, engagement limits, and any stated handling constraints.

 - Transfer documentation: Record who transferred the item, who received it, the date/time, and condition notes.